AndrienkoAleksandr/che-machine-exec/README.md

   ```

 There two configurations to deploy CHE on the Kubernetes:
- - first one: for eache new workspace Eclipse CHE creates separated namespace.
+ - first one: for each new workspace Eclipse CHE creates separated namespace.
 In this case che-machine-exec doesn't work from the box yet, because: https://github.com/eclipse/che/issues/11349:
     ```bash
       helm upgrade --install che --namespace che --set global.ingressDomain=<domain> ./
     ```